fossfreedom/coverart-browser/README.md

 http://askubuntu.com/questions/147942/how-do-i-install-third-party-rhythmbox-plugins

-Note - installing the package `coverart-browser` will also install `coverart-search`
+Note - installing the package `rhythmbox-plugin-coverart-browser` will also install `rhythmbox-plugin-coverart-search`

 **Please help out with translating**